-Do I Need to Block ALL my Projects?
+Do You Need to Block ALL Your Projects?

 Although it’s often worth the extra time to properly block your projects, I believe for some projects you can totally get away without blocking them.
-For example, if your project has a 3D shape and you can’t lay it flat or if you like it exactly how it is you don’t need to block it.
+For example, if your project has a 3D shape and you can’t lay it flat or if you like it exactly the way it is you don’t need to block it.
 Amigurumi and other stuffies are usually not blocked.

-On the other hand, some projects really need to be blocked.
-Usually, anything that has an open stitchwork or lace stitch really benefits to be blocked.
+On the other hand, some projects really benefit from being blocked.
+Usually, anything that has an open stitchwork or lace stitch really benefits from being blocked.

 Some examples of projects I blocked and it made a big difference:

-Will blocking prevent my stockinette stitch from curling?
+Will blocking prevent my knit stockinette stitch from curling?

 Yes, blocking will greatly help with stockinette stitch curling.
 But it might not get rid of it 100%.
 Depending on the material and your tension, you might still have some curling after blocking.
 A good practice to avoid that is to add a couple of purl stitches on the edges.

 This is the technique I’ve used on the collar of the Appaloosa Sweater and on the edges of the Apricity Cardigan to avoid curling.

 Any other questions about blocking?
 Let me know in the comments below!